 I think I have lip necrosis after lip fillers, what should I do?

-If this begins to happen during treatment then, according to the Journal of Clinical and Aesthetic Dermatology, your practitioner should stop the treatment immediately, massage the area, apply heat, tap the area and repeat.
+If this begins to happen during your injectable treatment then, according to the Journal of Clinical and Aesthetic Dermatology, your practitioner should stop the treatment immediately, massage the area, apply heat, tap the area and repeat.

 If this does not immediately halt the necrosis, then the practitioner should begin remedial treatment, depending on the type of filler or used.
 Aspirin may then also be prescribed.
 If this still does not stop the necrosis, then referral to another medical expert and ongoing wound care may be required.
 You may also need antibiotics to prevent further complications developing from secondary opportunistic infection